rgmelvin/airdroprust/README.md

 ## Keeping Keys Safe

 1.  `.gitignore` excludes any files named `*wallet.json` so you don't accidentaly commit your private keys.
 2.  **Don't** push real mainnet keys into GitHub.
-3. consider rotaing to new dev keys if you ever accidentally commit them.
+3. Consider rotaing to new dev keys if you ever accidentally commit them.

 Happy coding!